-East Sides Stories, Actually is a collection of five contemporary plays written by living artists, all with themes linking them to the Lower Eastside of NYC.
+East Sides Stories Actually is a collection of five contemporary plays written by living artists with themes linking them to the Lower Eastside of NYC.
 An open call to the Metropolitan Playhouse mail list, press list, playwright programs, and the New Play Exchange is put out.
 A crew of readers, including directors, actors, and affiliated artists, read submissions and make recommendations.
-Then the artistic director Alex Roe with the director makes the final selection.
+Then, the artistic director, Alex Roe, makes the final selection.
 This production grouping is unique because all the plays are cleverly woven together by I’m Waiting for My Man by Tom Lavagnino.
 The other plays selected this year were The Plan by Bara Swain, Lenin in Love on the Lower by Jonathon Ward, Cooperative by Christian Missonak, and Additional Information Regarding the Odd Incident That Occurred in the 1st Ave L Station on Tuesday Night by Natalina Lopez.

 The production is a stroll down memory lane for those who grew up commuting the L train.
-Joan Porter as Marge in The Plan gives a poignant portrayal of the feisty parent who is not going out without a fight.
-Trying desperately to open her beer, her daughter Sandy (Casey Killoran) listens dutifully to her mother’s musings and reminds her, “I can actually hear you, mom.”
+As Marge in The Plan, Joan Porter portrays the feisty parent who does not go out without a fight.
+Trying desperately to open her beer, her daughter Sandy (Casey Killoran) listens dutifully to her mother’s musings and reminds her, “I can actually hear you, Mom.”
 We will all experience this, so take notes if you haven’t been here already.

 As the play concludes with Additional Information Regarding the Odd Incident That Occurred in the 1st Ave L Station on Tuesday Night, written by Natalina Lopez, the audience is treated to seeing, one last time, select characters from the other plays as they enter, arriving on L trains as the stage morphs into a subway platform, and just like that this slice of life is all but gone.